3rd Kavanaugh accuser has history of legal disputes

 Zamora later asked a court in Florida for a restraining order against Swetnick.
 The remaining court records don’t show the reasons he gave for asking for the restraining order, but indicate that the case was dropped less than two weeks later when neither party appeared in court.

-Zamora, who now goes by Richard Vinneccy, declined to comment to AP this week about the letter or the nature of the relationship he’d had with Swetnick.
+Zamora, who now goes by Richard Vinneccy, declined to comment to AP last week about the letter or the nature of the relationship he’d had with Swetnick.

 Avenatti said the request for a restraining order was “nonsense.”